 85m Passenger Ferry - NG1052

 The import of natural gas (NG) in Cyprus is a project of national, cross-border and European importance.
 As part of the wider infrastructure design challenges, ETYFA required support identifying risks and mitigations associated with the unique and complex undertaking.
-BMT Rembrandt provided risk assessments successfully supported stakeholder engagement and the wider understanding of mitigations.
+We provided risk assessments successfully supported stakeholder engagement and the wider understanding of mitigations.